le-as-a/le-as-a/README.md

 ### I appreciate you dropping by and looking around. 💖

-- 👾 I'm currently working on an app called Villager Finder
+- 👾 I'm currently working on a personal project with Godot 4
 - ♀️ My pronouns are she/her
 - 🐉 If I'm not coding, I'm probably buildin a fun world and a cool story with friends!